-- (7) If applicable, that the consumer's election to renew will apply for the specified period of time stated in the notice and that the consumer will be allowed to renew the election once that period expires; and - (8) A reasonable and simple method for the consumer to opt out. - (c) Timing of the renewal notice-(1) In general.
-A renewal notice may be provided to the consumer either- - (i) A reasonable period of time before the expiration of the opt-out period; or - (ii) Any time after the expiration of the opt-out period but before solicitations that would have been prohibited by the expired opt-out are made to the consumer. - (2) Combination with annual privacy notice.
+(7) If applicable, that the consumer's election to renew will apply for the specified period of time stated in the notice and that the consumer will be allowed to renew the election once that period expires; and

+(c) Timing of the renewal notice.
+(1) In general.
+A renewal notice may be provided to the consumer either-

+(i) A reasonable period of time before the expiration of the opt-out period; or

+(ii) Any time after the expiration of the opt-out period but before solicitations that would have been prohibited by the expired opt-out are made to the consumer.

+(2) Combination with annual privacy notice.
 If you provide an annual privacy notice under the Gramm-Leach-Bliley Act, 15 U.S.C.
 6801 et seq., providing a renewal notice with the last annual privacy notice provided to the consumer before expiration of the opt-out period is a reasonable period of time before expiration of the opt-out in all cases.

 (d) No effect on opt-out period.
-An opt-out period may not be shortened by sending a renewal notice to the consumer before expiration of the opt-out period, even if the consumer does not renew the opt out.
+An opt-out period may not be shortened by sending a renewal notice to the consumer before expiration of the optout period, even if the consumer does not renew the opt out.

-§ 680.28 Effective date, compliance date, and prospective application.
+§222.28 Effective date, compliance date, and prospective application.

-- (a) Effective date.
-This part is effective January 1, 2008. - (b) Mandatory compliance date.
-Compliance with this part is required not later than October 1, 2008. - (c) Prospective application.
-The provisions of this part shall not prohibit you from using eligibility information that you receive from an affiliate to make solicitations to a consumer if you receive such information prior to October 1, 2008.
+(b) Mandatory compliance date.
+Compliance with this subpart is required not later than October 1, 2008.

+(c) Prospective application.
+The provisions of this subpart shall not prohibit you from using eligibility information that you receive from an affiliate to make solicitations to a consumer if you receive such information prior to October 1, 2008.
 For purposes of this section, you are deemed to receive eligibility information when such information is placed into a common database and is accessible by you.